Skip to content

 Backend

-• Busola backend default cluster configuration, acquired from the defaultConfig.yaml file.
+• Busola backend default cluster configuration, loaded from the defaultConfig.yaml file.

 Frontend

-• Busola frontend default cluster configuration, acquired from the defaultConfig.yaml file.
+• Busola frontend default cluster configuration, loaded from the defaultConfig.yaml file.

-• Target cluster configuration, available in the target cluster in ConfigMap kube-public/busola-config under the key config.
-Busola performs a request for that resource during the bootstrap process.
+• Per-cluster configuration, available in the target cluster in ConfigMap kube-public/busola-config under the key config.
+Busola requests that resource during the bootstrap process.

 Changing the Configuration